-LACERA's investment program objective is to provide Association participants with retirement benefits as required by the County Employees Retirement Law of 1937.
-This objective is accomplished by the implementation of a carefully planned and executed long-term investment program.

-The Board of Investments (Board) has exclusive control of all retirement system investments and is responsible for establishing investment objectives, strategies, and policies.
-There are a total of nine Board members: The active and retired members elect four members, the Los Angeles County Board of Supervisors appoints four public members and the County Treasurer-Tax Collector serves as an ex-officio member.
+LACERA's investment program objective is to provide Association participants with retirement benefits, as required by the County Employees Retirement Law of 1937.
+The Board of Investments (Board) has exclusive control of all retirement system investments.
+There are a total of nine Board members: four are elected by the active and retired members, and four are appointed by the Los Angeles County Board of Supervisors.
+The County Treasurer-Tax Collector serves as an ex-officio member.